 Why Mix Codeine and Alcohol Together?

-Both alcohol and codeine are central nervous system depressants, and each will enhance the pleasurable effects, and side effects, of the other.
+Because codeine is an opioid, its effects include a lowered perception of pain and pleasurable feelings.
+When combined with alcohol, these effects are temporarily enhanced.
 While they work in different parts of the brain – codeine binds to opioid receptors while alcohol affects the GABA receptors – both drugs interact with neurotransmitters, particularly dopamine and serotonin.

 Purple Drank, Sizzurp, Lean: Deadly Codeine and Alcohol Cocktails